 The answer to that question is a complex one.
 On the one hand, social media can be a force for good, connecting young people with friends and family members who live far away.

-It will also use to raise awareness about important issues and causes.
+It will also be used to raise awareness about important issues and causes.
 However, social media can also have adverse effects on young people.

 For example, constant exposure to airbrushed and Photoshopped images of “perfect” bodies can lead to body image issues and eating disorders.